 The Odessa Fire Rescue (OFR) has 168 full time suppression personnel.
 These 168 are full time paid firefighters, working a 3-platoon system.
 The total number of firefighters currently employed consists of Licensed Paramedics, Certified Paramedics, Certified EMT’s and Certified ECA’s.
 Fire fighters work a 24-hours on and 48 hours off shift.
-OFR has typically responded to over 18,000 calls for service per year.
+In 2018, OFR responded to over 20,000 runs between 8 Fire Stations.

 The city is located in Ector County with a population of 110,720 and a total county population of 149,378.
 Ector County covers 904 square miles with 36.8 square miles being incorporated city.
 Odessa is located in Sunny West Texas, just East of the Southeastern corner of New Mexico, at an elevation of 2900 ft.